mwl10/word_sense_disambiguation/README.md

 # assn04

-This directory contains files needed for assignment 4, Word Sense Disambiguation:
+This directory for Word Sense Disambiguation Project:

 Filename | Contents
 -------- | --------